Agenda 2026

 Nomfundo Maseti

-Full-Time Regulator Member responsible for Gas, National Energy Regulator of South Africa (NERSA), South Africa
+Full Time Regulator Member: Electricity, National Energy Regulator of South Africa (NERSA), South Africa

 Ziria Tibalwa Waako